soukoku/ntwain/README.md

 # TWAIN Application-Side Library

+Note: This was migrated from [https://bitbucket.org/soukoku/ntwain/](https://bitbucket.org/soukoku/ntwain/) for v4 dev.

 ## Info
 This is a library created to make working with [TWAIN](http://twain.org/) interface possible in dotnet.
 This project has these features/goals: